rougin/wildfire/README.md

 $valid = $this->user->validate($input);
 ```

-If executed from the controller, the validation errors can be automatically be returned to the view through `form_error`:
+If executed with a view, the validation errors can be automatically be returned to the view using the `form_error` helper:

 ``` php
 // application/views/users/create.php